 You can start your journey from different places.
-My one starts in Dublin, where I take a train to Westport (irishrail.ie).
+I just land in Dublin, where I take a train to Westport Town (irishrail.ie).
 You can just sit down, relax and enjoy your journey.
-It goes very smooth, especially when you grab some coffee, listen to the music.
-Sometimes there might be a card battle game on the table, that you can join.
+It goes very smoothly, especially when you grab some coffee, listen to some music on your headphones.
+Sometimes there might be a game of cards being played at your neighbour’s table, that you could join.

-West of Ireland is great for many reasons, for me because of the nature.
-Views of hills and uncountable bays on the Coast are just stunning.
-Starring at the Atlantic Ocean, sunset and waves create a felling of standing on the edge of the World.
-You may be lucky to see whales, dolphins or basking sharks.
-If you like a peace and don’t bother if it’s rain, that place is just perfect for you.
+The West of Ireland is great for many reasons, for me is mainly because of the nature.
+The Views of the hills and the uncountable bays around the Coast are just stunning.
+There is always something new to discover.
+In Clew Bay there are 365 islands – one for each day of the year.
+Staring at the Atlantic Ocean, the sunset and the waves, the region makes you feel like you are heading to the edge of the World.
+You may even be lucky enough to see Whales, Seals, Dolphins or Basking Sharks.
+If you like peace and the possibility of rain doesn’t bother you, this place is just perfect for you.

-I haven’t discovered every spot in this region yet, but I can already notice how amazing West Coast can be.
-In this short photo journal you can see places I’ve visited and how they influenced on my art work.
+I haven’t explored every spot in this region yet, but I can already see how amazing the West Coast is.
+In this short photo journal you can see places I’ve visited and how they have influenced on my art work.